We accept Medicaid & most insurances. View list

 While there is still much that is unknown about the potential benefits and risks of using medical marijuana to treat autism, some studies have been conducted that offer some insight.

-One study, published in the Journal of Autism and Developmental Disorders in 2019, found that medical cannabis use was associated with significant improvements in hyperactivity, lethargy, irritability, stereotypy, and inappropriate speech in children with autism.
+One study on autism and marijuana found that medical cannabis use was associated with significant improvements in hyperactivity, lethargy, irritability, stereotypy, and inappropriate speech in children with autism.
 However, the study was limited by its small sample size and lack of a control group.

-Another study, published in the Journal of Developmental and Behavioral Pediatrics in 2018, found that CBD-enriched cannabis oil was effective in reducing symptoms of autism, including anxiety and communication problems, in a small group of children.
+Another study on cannabis and autism by the Journal of Cannabis Research found that CBD-enriched cannabis oil was effective in reducing symptoms of autism, including anxiety and communication problems, in a small group of children.
+They also found that using a lower dose of CBD with only trace amounts of THC was associated with no significant side effects.
 However, more research is needed to confirm these findings.

-The Potential Benefits of Using Medical Marijuana to Treat Autism
+The Potential Benefits of Using Medical Marijuana for Kids With Autism

-While medical marijuana for autism has potential risks, there are also some potential benefits that must be considered.
+While using cannabis for autistic children has potential risks, there are several possible benefits to consider.
 These benefits include:

 • Improved sleep: Some studies have shown that medical marijuana can improve sleep patterns in children with autism, which can lead to better overall health.